ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ```

 ### Secrets to share with Github actions
-So that github actions can release on your behalf, we need to share some secret via environment variables in `Settings -> Secrets`.
+So that Github Actions can release on your behalf, we need to share some secret via environment variables in `Settings -> Secrets -> Actions`.
 You can either do that for your project or an entire organization.

 - `SONATYPE_USERNAME`: The username you use to log into
   https://oss.sonatype.org/.
 Alternatively, the name part of the user token if